thelia/thelia.github.io/en/documentation/templates/assets.md

 When in the templates files of a module, use this parameter to specify that the source of the asset has to be searched within the module's path instead of the main template path.

-For example, in the `MyModule/templates/frontOffice/default` directory, you'll define some templates that will be dispolayed in the front office.
+For example, in the `MyModule/templates/frontOffice/default` directory, you'll define some templates that will be displayed in the front office.

 You can define module specific assets in the `MyModule/templates/frontOffice/default/assets` directory.
 To instruct the Thelia template system to get assets from your module's directory

-    {stylesheets source="MyModule" file='assets/css/style.css' template"default"}
+    {stylesheets source="MyModule" file='assets/css/style.css' template="default"}
         <link href="{$asset_url}" rel="stylesheet" type="text/css" />
     {stylesheet}